epang22/pcglobal/README.md

 4. Run the script.

 I have included some examples to learn how to use the package.
-This data is located in the folder 'testdata'.
+This data is located in the folder /testdata/.
 You need to take a few additional steps to be able to perform a fitting run on this data:
 1. Move the 'Ni.xtal' file to your EMsoft xtal folder.
 If you are not sure where this is, you can find it at: ~/.config/EMsoft/EMsoftConfig.json
 2. Download 'Ni.tar.gz' from: https://kilthub.cmu.edu/articles/Data_Sets_and_Analysis_Results_Accompanying_a_Dictionary_Indexing_Tutorial_Paper/7792505.
 Copy the file 'Ni-master-20kV.h5' to any location within EMsoft's EMdatapathname.